Exploring the Transactional Model of Communication: Understanding the Dynamic Interaction

 Introduction- What is a Transactional Model Of Communication?

-The Transactional Model of Communication, developed by Barnlund and Shannon, portrays communication as a dynamic and simultaneous process.
+The Transactional Model of Communication, developed by Berglund and Shannon, portrays communication as a dynamic and simultaneous process.
 It views communication as a two-way exchange of messages between sender and receiver, where both parties actively encode and decode information.
 This bidirectional flow allows for real-time adjustments and feedback, enhancing understanding.

 Contextual factors, such as culture and environment, influence communication, leading to more effective interactions.
 The model recognizes noise, which refers to any interference in the communication process, and encourages strategies to minimize its impact.